 Where to try it?
 One of the top places is Vinotéka u Františkánov located in the former Franciscan monastery. (street Kralovska 16, 909 01 Skalica)

-Skalica – the ancient town lying in the wine region in the triangle between Austria, Czech republic and Slovakia, is known by its famous wines.
+Skalica – the ancient town lying in the wine region in the triangle between Austria, the Czech Republic and Slovakia, is known for its famous wines.
 The main wine is Frankovka.

 Skalický Rubín, – the famous regional red wine

 Wine lovers can visit Vinotéka u Františkánov and try the special dark red, thick wine Skalický Rubín (named after the precious stone Ruby = Rubín, due to its colour).
 It is a unique blend of St. Vincent and Portugal varieties into Frankovka.

 It is a region north of Bratislava (on the north-west the river Morava creates a state border with Czechia and Austria, on the north, are the White Carpathians and on the east are Small Carpathians).